Dan Duryea

 Dan Duryea (/ˈdʊri.eɪ/ DUR-ee-ay, January 23, 1907 – June 7, 1968) was an American actor in film, stage, and television.
-Known for portraying a vast range of character roles as a villain, he nonetheless had a long career in a wide variety of leading and secondary roles.
+Known for portraying villains, he had a long career in a variety of leading and secondary roles.

 Early life

 Duryea was born and raised in White Plains, New York.
 He graduated from White Plains High School in 1924 and Cornell University in 1928.
-While at Cornell, Duryea was elected into the prestigious Sphinx Head Society, Cornell's oldest senior honor society.
-He majored in English with a strong interest in drama, and in his senior year succeeded Franchot Tone as president of the college drama society.
+While at Cornell, Duryea was elected into the Sphinx Head Society, Cornell's oldest senior honor society.
+He majored in English, and in his senior year succeeded Franchot Tone as president of the college drama society.

-As his parents did not approve of his choice to pursue an acting career, Duryea became an advertising executive.
-After six stress-filled years, he had a heart attack that sidelined him for a year.
+Because his parents did not approve of his choice of an acting career, Duryea became an advertising executive.
+After six years, he had a heart attack that sidelined him for a year.

 Acting career

 Stage

 Returning to his earlier love of acting and the stage, Duryea made his name on Broadway in the play Dead End, followed by The Little Foxes, in which he portrayed Leo Hubbard.
-He also appeared on Broadway in Many Mansions (1937) and Missouri Legend (1938).
+He appeared on Broadway in Many Mansions (1937) and Missouri Legend (1938).